-As of October 31, 2022, we had aggregate principal indebtedness of \$100.4 million outstanding under the OFA Facilities, comprised of \$70.4 million under the Credit Agreement, pursuant to which the Lenders agreed to loan us up to an additional \$65.0 million in senior secured term loans, and \$30.0 million under the RIFA, pursuant to which the Purchasers agreed to fund an additional \$90.0 million upon satisfaction of certain conditions.
-The RIFA requires us to make tiered revenue interest payments on U.S. net sales of IGALMITM and any other future BXCL501 products equal to a royalty ranging from 0.375% to 7.750% of net sales of IGALMITM and any other future BXCL501 products in the U.S., as well as certain additional payments to the Purchasers from time to time, to ensure that the aggregate amount of payments received by the Purchasers under the RIFA are at least equal to certain agreed upon minimum levels as of certain specified dates, subject to terms and conditions set forth in the RIFA.
+As of March 13, 2023, we had aggregate principal indebtedness of \$100.8 million outstanding under two strategic financing agreements: a Credit Agreement and Guaranty (the "Credit Agreement") by and among the Company, as the borrower, certain subsidiaries of the Company from time to time party thereto as subsidiary guarantors, the lenders party thereto (the "Lenders"), and Oaktree Fund Administration LLC ("OFA") as administrative agent, and a Revenue Interest Financing Agreement (the "RIFA"; and together with the Credit Agreement, the "OFA Facilities") by and among the Company, the purchasers party thereto (the "Purchasers") and OFA as administrative agent.
+Approximately \$70.8 million of the indebtedness relates to the Credit Agreement, pursuant to which the Lenders have agreed to loan us up to an additional \$65.0 million in senior secured term loans, and \$30.0 million relates to the RIFA, pursuant to which the Purchasers agreed to fund an additional \$90.0 million upon satisfaction of certain conditions.
+The RIFA requires us to make tiered revenue interest payments on U.S. net sales of IGALMI and any other future BXCL501 products equal to a royalty ranging from 0.375% to 7.750% of net sales of IGALMI and any other future BXCL501 products in the U.S., as well as certain additional payments to the Purchasers from time to time, to ensure that the aggregate amount of payments received by the Purchasers under the RIFA are at least equal to certain agreed upon minimum levels as of certain specified dates, subject to terms and conditions set forth in the RIFA.

 Our ability to make scheduled payments or to refinance these and other outstanding debt obligations depends on our financial and operating performance, which will be affected by prevailing economic, industry and competitive conditions and by financial, business and other factors beyond our control.
-A failure to pay our debt, fixed costs and other obligations or a breach of our contractual obligations could result in a variety of adverse consequences, including the exercise of remedies by our creditors and lessors.
-In such a situation, it is unlikely that we would be able to cure our breach, fulfill our obligations, make required payments or otherwise cover our fixed costs, which would have a material adverse effect on our business, results of operations and financial condition.
+A failure to pay our debt, fixed costs and other obligations or a breach of our contractual obligations could result in a variety of adverse consequences, including the acceleration of our obligations or the exercise of remedies by our creditors and lessors.
+In such a situation, it is unlikely that we would be able to cure our breach, fulfill our obligations, make required payments, or otherwise cover our fixed costs, which would have a material adverse effect on our business, results of operations and financial condition.